johnpcarter/JcTestRunner/README.md

 ## JcTestRunner

-Automatically scans all of your packages looking for wm test suites, run thems and copies the results to the JcTestRunners pub folder so that you can view the tests online i.e.
+Automatically scans all of your packages looking for wm test suites, run them and copies the results to the JcTestRunners pub folder so that you can view the tests online i.e.

 ```
 http://<host>:<port>/JcTestRunner